ccccmark/hollow_memories/README.md

 2. Download latest version
 3. Extract the zip
 4. Inside the extracted files, copy the folder `AtomicParley-win32-0.9.0` to a permanent location.
 You may want to rename the folder to `AtomicParsley`.
-5. Do steps 4 and 5 from the the `Get youtube-dl` section but this time using the folder for where `AtomicParsley.exe` is.
+5. Do steps 4 and 5 from the `Get youtube-dl` section but this time using the folder for where `AtomicParsley.exe` is.

 Example:
 If you were to store the folder at `C:\Program Files\AtomicParsley` then you would run `setx /M PATH "%PATH%;C:\Program Files\AtomicParsley`. `AtomicParsley.exe` should be located in `C:\Program Files\AtomicParsley`.